speedruncomorg/api/version1/series.md

 ### GET /series/{id}

 This will retrieve a single series, identified by its ID.
+Instead of the series' ID, you can also specify the series' abbreviation.
+When an abbreviation was found, the API will respond with a redirect the the ID-based URL (so ``/api/v1/series/aoe`` will be redirected to ``/api/v1/series/yr4gy141``).

 ##### Example Requests